periwinklepreacher/obtuse-octo-guacamole/README.md

 <b>rtorrent XMLRPC</b> (the following file should be renamed to rtrpc, made executable, and created in /usr/bin)

 <b>rtrpc.py</b> : Python module for interacting with rtorrent's XML-RPC interface.
-The port-forward.conf scripts assumes this script is executable and available in /usr/bin or in a PATH location supported by upstart.
+The port-forward.conf script assumes this script is executable and available in /usr/bin or in a PATH location supported by upstart.